rearc-data/aws-data-exchange-provider-data-plane-configuration/README.md

 **Q: Why do you need to create a cross-account role?**

 *A: To publish data products on your behalf, we need access to AWS Data Exchange and AWS Marketplace from your account.
-To publish data assets, Data Exchange requires `GetItem` access to the S3 bucket where those assets reside, as well as to an Amazon-managed ADX bucket.
+To publish data assets, Data Exchange requires `ListBucket` and `GetObject` access to the S3 bucket where those assets reside, as well as to an Amazon-managed ADX bucket.
 We have set up the access policy for the cross-account role to give the minimum set of permissions necessary for us to publish on your behalf, and our access policy **does not** give us access to your data assets in S3 (access to S3 is conditioned to the data exchange service only).*

 **Q: I still don't want to create a cross-account role.
 Is there an alternative for me?**